 This is why conceptual thinking (a.k.a., science, knowledge), is both powerful and disempowering.
 It is dangerous because it makes generalizations (a.k.a., judgements), starting with the distinction between me and not me.
 Next comes good and bad, then right and wrong, and eventually, “-isms” of all kinds.
 Hence the Zen teaching that “The Great Way is not difficult for those who have no preferences,” but “make the smallest distinction and heaven and earth are set infinitely apart.”

 These preferences, which we experience as being more like requirements, lead, among other things, to scarcity.
 We breed scarcity on a social level by selectively breeding crops.
 We breed scarcity on a psychological level with our thoughts.
 Once you decide — or society tells you, through the media, for instance — that only certain things can make you happy, you narrow your chances of satisfaction considerably.
 This dynamic is a self-fulfilling prophecy.
 On a personal level, believing we should be a certain way, we experience shame.
-Shame leads to loneliness and self-isolation.
+Shame leads to loneliness, self-isolation, and violence.
 On a collective level, competition, war and hatred all result from this “selective breeding.”

 Chasing Your Tale

 Love is a compromise for only getting to be one person.

 The world is far more abundant than we think.
 Thought adds endless wants to our actual needs.
 There is more than enough for everyone to meet these needs.
 But our self-imposed scarcity leads instead to addiction to even more thought.
 Pascal likens this endless striving, seen today in consumerism, to trying to fill a bottomless pit.
 Since you can never get enough of what you don’t really need, civilization has become a cancer.